sigmamupi/apod-wallpaper/README.md

 3. Give Executable permission to the .sh script using. chmod u+rw wallpaper.sh

-4. Run the script wallpaper.sh  by double clicking.
+4. Run the script wallpaper.sh  in the terminal.
+You can also double click and set the terminal to open shell scripts by          default.

 ## Contributing
 This script is very limited in what it does.
 Please recommend me any improvements to add.